-Literary gems set in Cornwall
+Literary Gems set in Cornwall

 When someone mentions books based in Cornwall, what do you think of?
-Industrial landscapes and Ross Poldark?
+Mining landscapes and Ross Poldark?
 Smugglers trekking across Bodmin Moor to Jamaica Inn?
 Modern day romances set on the beaches of North Cornwall?, John Betjeman reminiscing about train rides to Padstow?

 Here's a selection, starting off with two based in the location pictured above...